-“An author doesn’t only tell a story, he creates a whole world.
+“Authors don’t just tell a story, they create a whole world.
 To understand Ferrante’s protagonists you have to understand the world they live in.
 She’s not only inventing a story about Elena and Lila, she’s re-creating Italy and how the country changed from the end of WWII to the present day.
 The story of Lila and Elena is the story of Italy—it’s the story of ‘us’.”

 Who is more critical of Ferrante in Italy, academics or readers?

-“Hard to say, male critics in Italy have said some outrageous things about Ferrante—for example, that she should “go tidy up a male rival’s apartment, “ implying that women should stay out of literature.
+“Hard to say, male critics in Italy have said some outrageous things about Ferrante—for example, that she should ‘go tidy up a male rival’s apartment,’ implying that women should stay out of literature.
 But I’ve also noticed that some readers, especially some born in Italy and living in the US, object to what they see as an unjustified focus on criminality and poverty in Ferrante’s novels.
-Perhaps they feel that she is denigrating a part of their lives, that a nation’s “dirty laundry” shouldn’t be aired in public.”
+Perhaps they feel that she is denigrating a part of their lives, that a nation’s ‘dirty laundry’ shouldn’t be washed in public.”